GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/meta-directives/en.md

 }
 ```

-`@forEach` can pass both the key and the value it is iterating on as a dynamic variable to its nested directive(s), via directive args `passKeyOnwardsAs` and `passValueOnwardsAs`.
+Used with the **Dynamic Variables** feature, `@forEach` can pass both the key and the value it is iterating on as a dynamic variable to its nested directive(s), via directive args `passKeyOnwardsAs` and `passValueOnwardsAs`.
 It works both when iterating arrays and `JSON` objects.

 This query demonstrates this feature: